bennettslin/bennett_work_app/MORE_TODO_NOTES.md

+# Morning
+* Prepare PE stuff for tomorrow
+* Brood parasite
+* Imagine intentionally creating a foreign canon
+* Indie rock is the Lost Cause of music
+    * Research Lost Cause book
+    * Put in Birth of a Nation
+* Protectionism
+    * Mention in Covid Years
+* Scale batteries

 # Today
+* Change Imgur site
+* BYCombo work
+    * Work on home page now
     * Talk more about managers in band
         * Influencer
     * Make better partners section
         * Beatles
         * Why mess with the system that gave us the greatest rock band of all time?
-* A dysfunctional system will naturally push its rejects in the general direction of its eventual demise
-* Change Imgur site
-* Dad's hearing aid (read article)
-* Imagine intentionally creating a foreign canon
-* Brood parasite
-* BYCombo work
+* Workout
-    * Work on home page now
-* Protectionism
+* Cardio
-    * Mention in Covid Years
 * Reward myself!
     * AI fixes
     * Workout

 # Tomorrow
-* Check batteries
+* Dad's hearing aid (read article)
 * More BD puzzles for 2023
 * Read pickle post